In this section

 Table 2.
 Overview of Legal Aid Queensland services

 The NPA provided national performance benchmarks and indicators to be met by 30 June 2014.
 In a collaborative project between the Australian Government, states and territories, the Allen Consulting Group independently reviewed the national legal assistance sector.
-The review evaluated the quality, efficiency and cost-effectiveness of the four Australian Government funded legal assistance programs as a national system.
-It also considered the progress made by legal aid commissions towards achieving the NPA’s performance indicators.
-A copy of the Allen Consulting Group review can be found at www.ag.gov.au
+A copy of the Allen Consulting Group review can be found at www.ag.gov.au.
+We reported on the assessment of Legal Aid Queensland’s performance in our 2013–14 annual report.

 Table 3.
 State government service standards